 Within, the lempelzivencoding.m function is utilized that utilizes the uncoded bitstream, number of bits, and bits per phrase to encode the data producing an encoded bit stream and the associate encoding dictionary.

 The testing work assessed based on known examples from the book.
 The book utilized the aforementioned sequence to generate a predetermined dictionary for 4-bits that was evaluated.
-The results of running the code is shown here show results.
+The results of running the test code is shown here show results.

 2 Convolutional Codes